Rights and Legal Issues - Involuntary Commitment

 In a civil commitment proceeding related to progressive treatment (so-called outpatient commitment), the District Court may consider an advance directive or the requests of an agent with power of attorney, but may choose not to honor them.

-This begins with a qualified mental health professional (most likely a psychiatrist) recommending a treatment for an involuntarily committed patient.
+This administrative hearing process begins with a qualified mental health professional (most likely a psychiatrist) recommending a treatment for a non-civil patient.
 If the patient objects, the mental health professional must determine whether the patient lacks capacity to consent or object to treatment.
 If the clinician believes that the recommended treatment is in the patient’s best interest, but that the patient lacks capacity, the clinician must seek a second opinion about the patient’s capacity.

-If both the clinician seeking to treat and the clinician giving the second opinion find that the patient lacks capacity, then the clinician seeking to treat must notify the Office of Advocacy and the Disability Rights Center, the patient’s next of kin (if the patient doesn’t object), a patient representative if the patient designates one, and the head of the hospital.
+If both the clinician seeking to treat and the clinician giving the second opinion find that the patient lacks capacity, then the clinician seeking to treat must notify the Disability Rights Center, the patient’s next of kin (if the patient doesn’t object), a patient representative if the patient designates one, and the head of the hospital.

 Before proceeding to a hearing for involuntary medication, the clinician recommending treatment must hold an alternative treatment meeting.
 In the alternative treatment meeting, the treatment team and the patient explore why the patient refuses treatment and discuss appropriate alternatives that may be available.
 If the patient and the clinician recommending treatment cannot reach agreement about alternatives, then the clinician or the patient can choose to proceed to an administrative hearing.